Sam-Radnus/Sam-Radnus/README.md

 <!-- ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=iampavangandhi.iampavangandhi&style=flat-square&color=0088cc) -->

 I'm a graduate in Computer Science 🎓 from Kerala Technolgical University 🏛.
-I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
-I love to explore new technologies and leverage them to solve real-life problems.
-I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.
+I'm a Software Developer with Strong Problem-solving and Analytical skills💡.
+I have worked on a Diverse Set of Applications such as Real-Time Video Calling Application, CRM Tools, Stock Management Applications, Discord Bots, This [E-Commerce Store](https://www.ohlocal.in/explore) etc.

 Joined Github 4 years ago.
 Like My Work?